Nelson Sullivan: Career

 In 1981, Dick Richards, James Bond, and Potsy Duncan used newly available home video equipment to create a weekly television program, The American Music Show, which was cablecast on Atlanta’s public access television channel.
 On a visit to Atlanta, Sullivan was impressed with Richards’ new video camera and soon bought his own set.
 The equipment consisted of a shoebox-size camera held on the shoulder and a recorder deck and battery pack hung from a shoulder strap.
 (Later, Sullivan used lighter and more maneuverable Kyocera and Ricoh 8mm camcorders.)

 In 1983, Sullivan began videotaping his excursions to booming nightclubs like the Saint, The Limelight, Danceteria and Tunnel, as well as dives like the Pyramid Club and C.B.G.B.
 In addition to stage shows, he captured backstage intimacies and after-party antics.
 He videotaped the rotating cast of characters who made their way to his home.
-And he taped long walks with his rescue dog Blackout through the sleepy predawn streets after nights of clubbing, and evening strolls along the Hudson River piers as the sunset.
+And he taped long walks with his rescue dog Blackout through the sleepy predawn streets after nights of clubbing, and evening strolls along the Hudson River piers as the sun set.

 Because many of Sullivan’s friends had aspirations in show business, they invited him to videotape their performances, and he gave them copies of the tapes.
 He also sent video reports to Richards, who showed them as part of The American Music Show.